Growyourbrand.net Reference notes on brand consequence May 2026

 Current Status Note

 Spirit's May 2, 2026 statement says the company began an orderly wind-down after efforts to restructure and pursue transactions failed to create a sustainable path forward.
 Reuters reported on May 4, 2026 that Spirit told a U.S. bankruptcy court there were no viable paths left to restructuring or continued operations.
-The archive should update this file as new court, claims-agent, asset-sale, merger, acquisition, liquidation, or rescue facts appear.
+AP reported on May 5, 2026 that Judge Sean Lane approved Spirit's request to wind down and sell its assets.

 The Decision Context